 Our staff are trained in PBM (Positive Behavioural Management) and PBS (Positive Behavioural Support) to ensure the safety of those we support.
 Our staff will work to recognised support plan in relation to how we support your child or family member through periods of behavioural difficulties while involving them in community activities.

-Our trainer is ABA (Applied Behaviour Analysis) trained and will oversee service requirements for those who use this method through education or other means.
+Our senior support staff are ABA (Applied Behaviour Analysis) trained and will oversee service requirements for those who use this method through education or other means.
 We will work with you and a recognised support plan to offer community inclusion while maintaining the ABA structure that supports your child.

 We work closely with families, social and health care professionals as part of a multi-disciplinary team approach.

 We can offer 1-2-1 and 2-2-1 support that will enable your child to be involved in community activities.
 Our aim is to support: